The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 Find out about Environmental Impact Assessments (EIAs) in your area.

-Information on how the UK's possible exit from the European Union (Brexit) may affect EU citizens living in Scotland.
+Information on how the UK's exit from the European Union (Brexit) may affect EU citizens living in Scotland.

 Information on the UK Government's guarantee of certain EU funding in the event of a 'no deal' EU exit (Brexit).